VitaliiDemidov/expans/README.md

-There is an issue with Fixer API wich i'm using here. unfortunately it doesn't support https on free account and that is cause an error when deployed
+There is an issue with Fixer API wich i'm using here.I deploy on github pages but api doesn't responds unfortunately it doesn't support https on free account and that is cause an error when try to fetch data from APi